Topics in this article Include:

 Cholecalciferol (D3) and ergocalciferol (D2) are also the two common forms ingested from the diet and from supplements.
 Both forms are found naturally in plants, especially those exposed more to the sun.

 Dietary and supplemental Vitamin D, as well as Vitamin D from skin synthesis, is biologically inactive.
-They are activated by two stages of conversion via protein enzymes that add an oxygen molecule between a CH bond (hydroxylation), first in the liver, and then in the kidneys.
+They are activated by two stages of conversion via protein enzymes that add an oxygen molecule between a CH bond (hydroxylation), first in the liver, and then in the kidneys in this manner:

 Hydroxylation makes cholesterol lipids more water soluble, therefore more usable in various locations throughout the body.